Charles Étienne de Ghigny: Empire

 At the start of the War of the Fifth Coalition in 1809, the 1st, 2nd and 12th Chasseurs à Cheval were in Charles Claude Jacquinot's brigade in Louis-Pierre Montbrun's Light Cavalry Division in Davout's III Corps.
 The 12th Chasseurs counted 773 cavalrymen.
 Jacquinot's brigade was detached from Davout and added to a provisional corps led by Marshal Jean Lannes.
 On 20 April 1809, the force under Lannes drove the Austrian left wing back 10 mi in the Battle of Abensberg.
-In 1809, the battle honors of the regiment include the battles of Eckmuhl, Ratisbon and Wagram.
+In 1809, the battle honors of the regiment include the battles of Eckmühl, Ratisbon and Wagram.
 At Wagram the 12th Chasseurs were part of Pierre Claude Pajol's brigade in III Corps.
 On 6 July a massive cavalry fight took place on the right flank.
 After Montbrun's division was pressed back, Pajol's brigade charged into the melee to stop the Austrians.
 Finally, Emmanuel Grouchy's dragoon division routed the Austrian horsemen, allowing Davout's infantry to resume its advance.

 Ghigny fought in the Peninsular War in Spain during 1810–1811.
 At the Battle of Fuentes de Oñoro on 3–5 May 1811, the 12th Chasseurs were in Pierre Watier's cavalry brigade with a strength of nine officers and 172 troopers.
 Having driven Marshal André Masséna's French army out of Portugal, the British army under Arthur Wellesley, Viscount Wellington began the Blockade of Almeida.
 Before advancing to the relief of Almeida, Masséna's army absorbed large numbers of infantry replacements into its depleted ranks, but the cavalry and artillery were very weak due to heavy losses of horses in Portugal.
 Marshal Jean-Baptiste Bessières reinforced Masséna with 30 artillery gun teams and two weak cavalry brigades, including Watier's, that counted 1,700 horsemen at most.
 On 5 May Watier's brigade was committed to the cavalry action against the British 7th Division, but the British made an orderly retreat with only two battalions being roughly handled.
 Ghigny was promoted to colonel of the 12th Chasseurs on 11 October 1811.